 - order the UK hardback edition from Amazon (ISBN: 978-0-230-74581-0).

-- >Download the Audible audiobook, read by Janine Birkett, or order it on CD from the Reading House.
+- Download the Audible audiobook, read by Janine Birkett, or order it on CD from the Reading House, who also stock the Large Print edition.

 "Everyone will be talking about Ann Cleeves next February when ITV screens a four-part mini-series starring Brenda Blethyn about unkempt pig-headed detective Vera Stanhope and her legal back-up team...
 The use of commonplace images and everyday situations masks the ingenious plotline and leads to a thrilling and unexpected finale."